ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

   \,.
 $$

-A simplicial set where for all such $(f,g)$ such $h$ exists may be thought of as a collection of higher morphisms that is equipped with a notion of composition of adjacent 1-morphisms.
+A simplicial set where for all such $(f,g)$ a corresponding such $h$ exists may be thought of as a collection of higher morphisms that is equipped with a notion of composition of adjacent 1-morphisms.

 For the purpose of describing [[groupoid]]al composition, we now want that this composition operation has all [[inverse]]s.
 For that purpose, notice that for